What is PMS/PMDD?

 One birth control pill (Yaz) has been approved for treatment of PMDD.
 Your practitioner will work with you to determine which treatment is appropriate for you.

 Other suggested treatments have been proven to provide no benefits.
 These include progesterone, diuretics, and other anti-depressant medications.
-Dietary supplements also proven to provide no benefit include evening primrose oil, ginko biloba and essential free fatty acids.
+Dietary supplements also proven to provide no benefit include evening primrose oil, ginkgo biloba and essential free fatty acids.

 What to Expect…

 You may see some relief in the first month but expect gradual improvement over 2-3 months.
 Because PMS/PMDD is on ongoing process, it takes time to regulate it.
 It is important to maintain commitment to lifestyle changes and give supplements or medication time to reduce symptoms.
 Always follow up with your health care provider with any persistent or worsening symptoms to discuss treatment options.